On the Capacity Region of Bipartite and Tripartite Entanglement Switching: Conclusion

 Now, suppose that the system is in state $(1,1)$ and a third link generates an entanglement.
 This event occurs with rate $(k-2)\mu$.
 The switch has two choices: either use all three qubits for a tripartite measurement, or choose two of them for a BSM.
-We add another policy parameter, $r_2\in[0,1]$, that specifies fractions of times the switch performs a BSM and tripartite measurements in the event of three qubits on three different links.
-Another event that can occur in the $(1,1)$ state is the generation of an entanglement on either of the two links that already have stored entanglements.
+We add another policy parameter, $r_2\in[0,1]$, that specifies fractions of times the switch performs a BSM and three-qubit GHZ measurements in the event of three qubits on three different links.
+Another event that can occur in the $(1,1)$ state is the generation of entanglement on either of the two links that already have stored entanglement.
 This event occurs with rate $2\mu$.
 Since $B=1$, the switch cannot store the new entanglement.
 A decision must be made: to either discard one of the link entanglements (and remain in state $(1,1)$) or perform a BSM on two of them and keep the third (and transition to state $(1,0)$).
-Since it is not clear which policy is most advantageous, we add another parameter, $r_3\in[0,1]$, which specifies the fraction of time that the switch performs a BSM.
+Since it is not clear which policy is most advantageous, we add another parameter, $r_3\in[0,1]$, which specifies the fraction of time that the switch performs a BSM when it resides in this state.